mlasevich/SmartThingsMirrorSwitch/README.md

   via the proxy and ignore it if it is already on.
 Useful for bypassing automation if light is aready on.

 * SmartMotionProxySwitch - Allow motion sensor to control a switch with a conditional proxy.

+* BatteryMonitor - Monitor battery level for a device and alert if level falls bellow.
+Especially useful for FirstAlert ZCombo Smoke Detectors which do not have that capability built in